jpjpcs/42_born2beroot/README.md

 13. Signature: After that we will turn off the VM, take a snapshot to keep the instance and generate a signature.txt get with the shasum of vdi.

 ###### Turn-off the machine:
-`sudo shutdown now`
+`sudo shutdown now` or `sudo systemctl poweroff`
-###### Sha1shum guarantees that the file born2beroot.vdi was not changed.
+###### Sha1shum or Shashum guarantees that the file Born2beroot.vdi (it depends of the name that you choose. in your case could born2beroot.vdi)be was not changed.
 It is a command that allows you to identify the integrity of a file using the SHA-1 hash check sum of a file. vdi stands for virtual disk image:
-`shasum Born2beroot.vdi`
+`shasum Born2beroot.vdi` or `sha1sum Born2beroot.vdi`
 ###### Put the number that is given in the shal1sum to the signature.txt file, and put that file (and ONLY that file) in the github root to deliver the project:
-`cat > signature.txt`
+`cat > signature.txt` to create the file or `nano` and then give the name to the file of signature.txt`

 # Debian Version

 In my project I used Debian 10.13.
-If you want to use the same version, follow the download link: https://cdimage.debian.org/cdimage/archive/10.13.0/amd64/iso-cd/debian-10.13.0-amd64-netinst.iso
+If you want to use the same version, follow the download link: https://www.debian.org/distrib/netinst

 # Commands for Evaluation